An

 is low.
 Companies that fall into this category regularly

-determine an on premise
+determine an on-site

 hybrid PBX is the best solution.